stormpath/stormpath-aspnetcore/README.md

 # Stormpath Middleware for ASP.NET Core
-This library makes it incredibly simple to add user authentication to your application, such as login, signup, authorization, and social login.
+This library makes it incredibly simple to add user authentication features to your application, such as login, signup, authorization, and social login.

 [Stormpath](https://stormpath.com) is a User Management API that reduces development time with instant-on, scalable user infrastructure.
 Stormpath's intuitive API and expert support make it easy for developers to authenticate, manage and secure users and roles in any application.